-Do you need immediate legal assistance from an experienced and aggressive New York City immigration attorney?
-Feiner & Lavy P.C., Attorneys at Law are here to help you.
+Do you need immediate legal assistance from an experienced and aggressive Motion to Reopen Immigration Lawyer NYC?
+Feiner & Lavy Law Firm are here to help you.
 Your future in this country depends on the ability of your lawyer, which makes it important for you to be very particular in making the right decision as to who will represent you.
 We offer you over 40 years of combined experience, excellent customer service with reasonable fees and the determined efforts of our firm.

 After a motion to reopen is filed, your “in absentia” removal order is automatically put on hold.
 There are very few circumstances that warrant more than one motion to reopen to be filed, so it is critical that it be done right the first time.